NuGlobalSolutionsLLC/Scripts-Files/README.md

 - `app/data`.
 The script will take every shapefile in this folder and will convert it into a GeoJSON file.
 These files are the ones used to plot the features on the map and there should be one shapefile/GeoJSON for each layer in the table of contents of the app.
 - `app/timeseries`.
 Then, it will take every file in this folder to build the JavaScript files (`timeseriesData.js` and its equivalent `tcedata.js`).

 Place the files accordingly.
-There a little more information on the README.md file in each of these folders.
+There is a little more information on the `README.md` file in each of these folders.

 ## Run the script

+Open the terminal in the folder where you cloned the repo and type:

 ```
 docker-compose run all